This award is presented at the APEG Annual Scientific Meeting to the best scientific presentation by an APEG member who is:

 - The interpretation of findings

-The submission form (word document) is available HERE and is also available on the conference website.
-This form should be countersigned by the applicant’s study supervisor and/ or Head of Department and submitted within 4 days of the close of abstract submission.
+The submission form (word document) is available HERE .
+This form should be countersigned by the applicant’s study supervisor and/ or Head of Department and submitted at the time of the close of abstract submission.

 APEG Council reserves the right to make the final decision re the suitability of any applicant for this award.

-* justification of the equivalent full time period may be requested at the time of submission of the abstract, to allow reviewers to determine whether an application is eligible for this category of presentation.
+* justification of consideration of career breaks is requested at the time of submission of the abstract, to allow reviewers to determine whether an application is eligible for this category of presentation.

 For a list of past Emerging Investigators winners, please see ‘Past Award Winners’ tab in this section of the website